mfazari/Linear_Regression/README.md

 # Machine Learning

-Machine Learning stuff.
+Machine Learning projects.
 Mainly written in Python, casually in other languages